darrylwest/mock-redis-client/README.md

 # Introduction

-The mock redis client barrows methods from [node-redis-mock](https://github.com/darrylwest/mock-redis-client) which was originally cloned from redis-mock.
+The mock redis client borrows methods from [node-redis-mock](https://github.com/darrylwest/mock-redis-client) which was originally cloned from redis-mock.
 There are a few more implementations, like mset, mget, etc.

 This project isn't a clone of mock-redis-client or mock-redis, rather it uses encapulation to inherit methods implemented by the base object.
 It's a cleaner way of extending the original works from both projects.